Important information

 During the procedure

 For your comfort and reassurance, a trained nurse will stay with you throughout.
-In the procedure room, you will be asked to remove false teeth and glasses and will be made comfortable on a couch in a sitting or lying position.
+In the procedure room, you will be asked to remove false teeth and glasses, made comfortable on a couch in a sitting or lying position.

-The endoscopist will give you an intravenous injection and throat spray.
-If the tube is being inserted into your nose, local anaesthetic jelly will be used to numb your nasal passage.
-If the tube is being inserted into your mouth, a plastic mouth guard will be placed gently between your teeth.
+The endoscopist will give you the intravenous injection and throat spray.
+If the tube is being inserted into your nose local anaesthetic jelly will be used to numb your nasal passage.
+If the tube is being inserted into your mouth a plastic mouth guard will be placed gently between your teeth.
 This is to keep your mouth open so that you do not bite the bronchoscope.
-We will also put a plastic 'peg' on your finger to monitor your pulse and oxygen levels.
+We will also place a probe on your finger to monitor your pulse and oxygen levels.

 Minimal restraint (hand holding) may be appropriate during the procedure.
 However, if you make it clear that you are too uncomfortable the procedure will be stopped.